InetaLan/FRAUD-CASES/README.md

 # Fraudulent claim cases

 ## 1. Overview
-The aim of study is to identify the most commonly used machine learning methods for detecting insurance claims fraud and apply them to the given data.
-Main objectives: conduct a literature analysis, prepare a dataset for the application of machine learning methods, implement chosen techniques, evaluate the classifiers performance and visualize the results.
+The aim is to apply Random Forest Classifiaction for detecting fraudulent insurance claims fraud.
+Main objectives: conduct a literature analysis, prepare a dataset for the application of machine learning methods, implement chosen techniques and evaluate the classifiers performance.

 ## 2. Data
 The data used in the study consist of motor insurance claims registered between 1 January 2023 and 31 December 2023 of physical insurers accidents in Lithuania.